arraypress/edd-polyfills/README.md

 - `$order_id`: The ID of the order entry to check.

 **Returns**: `true` if the order entry exists in the database, `false` otherwise.

+### `edd_order_exists_by_key`

+Check if an order with the given payment key exists.
+This function is useful for validating if a specific order is already present in the system based on its unique payment key, aiding in preventing duplicate entries and ensuring accurate order tracking.

+**Parameters**:

+- `$payment_key`: The payment key of the order to check.
+Default is an empty string.
+- `$use_cache`: Whether to use cache for the lookup.
+Default is true.

+**Returns**: `true` if the order exists, `false` otherwise.
+This helps in quickly determining the existence of an order without needing to perform a full database search, especially beneficial for high-traffic sites where performance optimization is critical.

 ## Contributions